John Connolly (FBI): Early life

-John Joseph Connolly Jr. is the namesake and son of an Irish immigrant, John Connolly Sr. of Maigh Cuilinn in County Galway, a Gillette employee for 50 years.
-Connolly's mother, Bridget T. Connolly (née Kelly), was a housewife.
-They lived in the Old Harbor Housing Project in Boston, the first public housing project in New England, on O'Callaghan Way until John Jr. was 12 years old.
-The Bulger family, residing a few doors down, had lived there since its New Deal creation in 1938; other residents were future US Representative Joseph Moakley, and Francis "Buddy" Leonard, who would later be allegedly murdered by Bulger in 1975 during his battle for power over the rackets.
+John Joseph Connolly Jr. is the namesake and son of an Irish immigrant, John Connolly Sr. of Maigh Cuilinn in County Galway, a Gillette employee for fifty years.
+His mother, Bridget T. Connolly (née Kelly), was a housewife.
+The Connolly family lived in the Old Harbor Housing Project in Boston, Massachusetts, the first public housing project in New England, until John Jr. was twelve years old.
+The Bulger family, residing a few doors down, had lived in the project since its New Deal creation in 1938; other residents included future U.S. Representative Joseph Moakley, and Francis "Buddy" Leonard, who would later be allegedly murdered by Bulger in 1975 during his violent takeover of Boston's underworld.

-Connolly admired the studious William Bulger, six years his senior; he did not meet his older brother, Jimmy, nicknamed "Whitey" because of his white-blond hair, until he was eight years old.
-The 19-year-old Bulger, who was already notorious as the leader of the Mercer Street gang, bought the other neighborhood boys ice cream cones and convinced an awestruck Connolly to accept the treat.
+Connolly admired his neighbor William "Billy" Bulger, six years his senior; he did not meet Billy's older brother, James "Whitey" Bulger, until he was eight years old.
+The nineteen-year-old Whitey, who was already notorious as the leader of the Mercer Street gang, bought the other neighborhood boys ice cream and convinced an awestruck Connolly to accept the treat.
 Later that same year, Connolly found himself outnumbered in a skirmish over a ball with some older boys.
 According to Connolly, Bulger came along and chased the bullies away.

 In 1952, Connolly's family moved to the City Point neighborhood of South Boston.
 John Jr. was able to attend Columbus High School, a Catholic high school in the Italian North End neighborhood.
-His younger brother, James, who later sought a career in law enforcement, joined the DEA New England Division based in Boston.
+His younger brother, James, who also later sought a career in law enforcement, joined the Drug Enforcement Administration's New England Division based in Boston.

 Education

-Connolly was encouraged to attend Boston College by Billy Bulger, and after graduation, took classes at Suffolk University Law School.
+Connolly attended Boston College with the encouragement of Billy Bulger, and after graduation took classes at Suffolk University Law School.
 He later earned a graduate degree in Public Administration from Harvard University's John F. Kennedy School of Government.
 After completing his studies, Connolly worked as a teacher at South Boston High School and at Dorchester High School.

-After seeking advice from Billy Bulger, now a State Representative, about career opportunities in law enforcement, in 1968, he met with H. Paul Rico's FBI partner, Special Agent Dennis Condon, and Boston Police Department Detective Edward Walsh, an old friend of the Connolly family's.
+Acting again on the advice of Billy Bulger, by now a member of the Massachusetts House of Representatives, Connolly sought out career opportunities in law enforcement.
+In 1968 he met with H. Paul Rico's FBI partner, Special Agent Dennis Condon, and Boston Police Department Detective Edward Walsh, an old friend of the Connolly family.
 Both Condon and Walsh would later brag that they had "recruited" Connolly.
-Ironically, Dennis Condon, who was Connelly's FBI supervisor, had approached Whitey Bulger in the early 1970's, with little result.
+Ironically, Condon, who was Connolly's FBI supervisor, had approached Whitey Bulger in the early 1970's, with little result.
 Because of their neighborhood ties, Connolly would prove to have the inside track with Bulger that Condon did not.